allaud/quick-ng-repeat/README.md

 ## Why we need the 'quick-repeat-list' attribute?

-In quick-ng-repeat directive everething is done to make is really fast.
+In quick-ng-repeat directive everything is done to make is really fast.
 So we store a special callback with name of this attribute.
 [This is a full answer](https://github.com/allaud/quick-ng-repeat/issues/1)

 ## Compared to usual ngRepeat